rladies/rladiesguide/content/organization/tech/accounts/index.en.md

 * There is a [global organisation](http://github.com/rladies) to collect all material related to R-Ladies in one place, so it's easier to know what's out there and get inspired by what other chapters did.
 Ask to be added as a member in the `#new_chapters` channel of the organizers slack.
-* If you have presentations, please add them all to one repo for your chapter, e.g., `meetup-presentations_london`.
+* If you have presentations, please add them all to one repo for your chapter, e.g., meetup-presentations_london.
+If you have code for a workshop you can add it to the repository or ask us to create a new repository for that.
+Please name it location_*, e.g., london_20161130_h2o-and-r.

+[^contextemail]: Chapters started before this have full email accounts, but due to the overhead and changes by our hosting provider, we only set up forwarding emails now. one repo for your chapter, e.g., `meetup-presentations_london`.
 If you have code for a workshop you can add it to the repository or ask us to create a new repository for that.
 Please name it location_*, e.g., `london_20161130_h2o-and-r`.